 Follow us on Twitter (@CNBC_ECR_Series)

-Assistant Professor, Department of Psychology, University of Kentucky
+Research Assistant Professor, Department of Neuroscience, University of Pittsburgh

 Postdoctoral Fellow, Psychiatry, University of Pittsburgh